Aquaculture at the DMC

 - longline production of oysters

-Industry-research partnerships continue to thrive at the DMC in business incubator space coordinated by the Maine Aquaculture Innovation Center (MAIC).
+Industry-research partnerships continue to thrive at the DMC in business incubator space coordinated by the DMC and Maine Aquaculture Innovation Center (MAIC).

 Our decades-long presence in aquaculture research and innovation has helped to make aquaculture a valuable industry in Maine, and current projections indicate strong potential for further growth throughout the state.
 UMaine researchers work closely with industry and community members on aquaculture-related research, to ensure that aquaculture can continue to be a sustainable and viable industry for Maine’s working waterfront communities, and the marine environment that supports us all.